memo-cn/json-serialization/packages/function/README.md

 };
 ```

-> Note: `@json-serialization/function` needs to be used in conjunction with `json-serialization`.
+> Note: `@json-serialization/function` can be used with `json-serialization`.
 This is an extensible asynchronous JSON serialization library.
 You can get to know it by reading [this document](https://github.com/memo-cn/json-serialization/blob/main/packages/json/README.zh-CN.md).

 Suppose your current scenario is to serialize functions defined on the client side and then transmit them to the server side via WebSocket.